Chronic Myeloid Leukemia (CML): Treatment Choices

 Types of treatment for CML

 Chemotherapy.
-This treatment uses medicines to kill cancer cells.This is not a common treatment for CML.
+This treatment uses strong medicines to kill cancer cells.This is not a common treatment for CML.
 Its goal is to kill the cancer cells and put the cancer into remission.
 Remission means there are no signs of cancer in the body.
 The most common medicine used for CML is hydroxyurea.
 It can control the number of leukemia cells.
 But it can’t cure the disease.
 Other medicines can be tried as well, such as omacetaxine mepesuccinate.

 Radiation therapy.
-This type of therapy uses high-energy X-rays to kill cancer cells.
+This type of therapy uses strong X-rays to kill cancer cells.
 It can be used to kill leukemia cells that have spread to an organ, such as your spleen.
 It’s a less common treatment for CML.

 Surgery.
 A splenectomy is surgery to take out your spleen.
 Your spleen may be removed to improve blood cell counts or to reduce pressure on other organs caused by a swollen spleen.
 Surgery is not often used for CML.